sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_answer_machine.rst

     {

-      //read the state of the state of buttons
+      // read the state of the state of buttons

       b1State = digitalRead(button1);